manics/infrastructure/ansible/idr-openstack.md

 You can also add images using the Horizon web interface.

-Then follow the instructions in [idr-openstack-using.md](idr-openstack-using.md) to start and connect to the VM.
+Then follow the instructions in [idr-openstack-using.md](idr-openstack-using.md) to start and connect to the VM, using the username and password from the `keystonerc_admin` file.

+# Customising flavours

+A flavour is a preset combination of COUs, memory and ephemeral disk.
+You can add or modify the defaults in Horizon (`System > Flavors`), or on the command line.
+For instance, to replace all the default flavours:

+    nova flavor-delete m1.tiny
+    nova flavor-delete m1.small
+    nova flavor-delete m1.medium
+    nova flavor-delete m1.large
+    nova flavor-delete m1.xlarge

+    nova flavor-create m1.tiny 1 1024 5 1
+    nova flavor-create m1.small 2 2048 10 2
+    nova flavor-create m1.medium 3 4096 20 4
+    nova flavor-create m1.large 4 8192 20 8
+    nova flavor-create m1.xlarge 5 16384 20 16

 # Adding more nodes